LiyuanLucasLiu/Torch-Scope/README.md

 2. Providing a logger wrapper with two handlers (to ```std``` and ```file```);
 3. Providing a tensorboard wrapper

+We are in an early-release beta.
+Expect some adventures and rough edges.

 ## Quick Links

 - [Installation](#installation)